fjames86/frpc/README.md

 ## 7. Notes

-I've not really put any effort into properly handling authentication, either for the client or the server.
-This needs to be addressed.
+* I've not really put any effort into properly handling authentication, either for the client or the server.
+* Default protocol is TCP, should this be changed to UDP?
+* At the moment, reading from TCP streams requires buffering the input to cope with reading multiple fragments.
+A fragmented-stream type could be defined to wrap the underlying socket stream so that we can avoid the buffering on reads.
+You still need to buffer writes because you need to know how much you intend to write before you've written it.
+* You can start listening on wildcard ports (by supplying 0 as a port number), but there is no way to find out what ports were selected.
+This makes it impossible to inform the port mapper of where to direct traffic.
+* Could make it easier to add more transports, e.g. using CL+SSL.
+* UDP multicast?
+* The XDR serializer is probably not as efficient as it could be.

 ## 8. License